-1. What is Warp ?
+1. What is Arquillian Warp?

+Arquillian Warp fills the void between client-side and server-side testing.
 Warp extension allows you to write client-side test which asserts server-side logic.

-Using Warp, you can initiate a HTTP request using a client-side testing tool such as WebDriver and, in the same request cycle, execute in-container server-side tests.
+Using Warp, you can initiate an HTTP request using a client-side testing tool such as WebDriver and, in the same request cycle, execute in-container server-side tests.
 This powerful combination lets you cover integration across client and server.

 Warp effectively removes a need for mocking and opens new possibilities for debugging.

-Warp has built-in support for following frameworks:
+Warp has built-in support for the following frameworks:

-• Servlet API
+• Jakarta Servlet

 2. Where to Use Warp?